philipp-lehmann/toggl-standalone/README.md

 # toggl-standalone

 A standalone client for toggl time tracking.
 Tested only on Mac OS.
-Everything is probably buggy, not future-proof and hacky.# toggl-standalone
+Everything is probably buggy, not future-proof and hacky, but for now it works.

 ![toggle login](https://github.com/philipp-lehmann/toggl-standalone/blob/master/previews/preview-login.png?raw=true)